arifhadiyan/Coffee-Shop-Sales-Dashboard/README.md

-# Coffee-Shop-Sales-Dashboard
+# Coffee Shop Sales Dashboard
-Coffee Shop Sales Dashboard
+This is an interactive dashboard to explore and analyze coffee shop sales.